sponsian/mosaic-dev/README.md

 Anyone may call the public liquidation functions, and attempt to liquidate one or several Troves.

-MoUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Ether.
+MoUSD token holders may also redeem their tokens, and swap an amount of tokens 1-for-1 in value (minus fees) with Reef.

 MSIC token holders may stake their MSIC, to earn a share of the system fee revenue, in REEF and MoUSD.